anon347/tot-q/README.md

 <!-- ABOUT THE PROJECT -->
 ## Towards Human-in-the-Loop LLM-enabled Domain Modeling

-We propose to improve LLM-enabled domain model generation with a refinement loop.
-The workflow is organized in three main phases:
+We propose a HITL framework to improve LLM-enabled domain model generation with a refinement loop.
+The workflow is organized in two main phases:

 1. **Initial Modeling Phase**: Start with a domain description to create a draft domain model.
 2. **Iterative Improvement Phase**: Refine the domain model via a Q&A feedback loop.
-3. **Final Modeling Phase**: Presents the domain model with changes incorporated from domain expert's answer.

 ![ToT-Q](experiments/tot-q.png "ToT-Q")

-The ToT-Q framework is supported by four components:
+The ToT-Q framework is supported by seven components:

 1. **ToT & Confidence Quantification** – Creates the domain model using [ToT4DM](https://github.com/BESSER-PEARL/dsl-tot-dm) framework and estimates confidence of the recommended elements.
+2. **Concept Prioritization** – Prioritizes validation from central concepts outward, using a structure the refinement process based on concepts and confidence.
+3. **Element Relevance Validation** – Detects elements with lowest score to validate if necessary in the domain model.
-2. **Modeling Pattern Matching** – Detects modeling patterns in the domain model and prepares relevant data for question generation.
+4. **Modeling Pattern Matching** – Detects modeling patterns in the domain model and uses enabling patterns for a sequence of questions until completed.
-3. **Question Generation & Selection** – Generates questions from matched patterns using a [rule-based agent](https://github.com/BESSER-PEARL/BESSER-Agentic-Framework), prioritizing the areas of uncertainty in the domain model.
+5. **Selection of patterns** – Select matched patterns prioritizing the areas of uncertainty in the domain model using a confidence threshold.
+6. **Question Generation** – Generates questions from selected patterns with a [rule-based agent](https://github.com/BESSER-PEARL/BESSER-Agentic-Framework), adapted to the user modeling expertise.
-4. **Model Refinement** – Updates the domain model and confidence scores based on  domain expert’s answers, until all questions are addressed or a limit is reached.
+7. **Model Refinement** – Updates the domain model and confidence scores based on  domain expert’s answers, until all questions are addressed or a limit is reached.

-The ToT-Q tool is developed using the [ToT4DM DSL tool](https://github.com/BESSER-PEARL/dsl-tot-dm) and [BESSER Agentic framework](https://github.com/BESSER-PEARL/BESSER-Agentic-Framework).
+The ToT-Q tool is developed using the [ToT4DM DSL tool](https://github.com/BESSER-PEARL/dsl-tot-dm), [BESSER Web modeling editor](https://github.com/BESSER-PEARL/BESSER-Web-Modeling-Editor.git) and [BESSER Agentic framework](https://github.com/BESSER-PEARL/BESSER-Agentic-Framework).

 <!-- GETTING STARTED -->
 ## Setup